Ivan Krasko (actor)

-Biography
+Early life and career

-He studied acting at Russian State Institute of Performing Arts, graduating in 1961.
+Krasko was born in an agricultural suburb of Leningrad.
+His mother, Anastasia Krasko was of Ukrainian and Polish descent, she suddenly died when Ivan was only a ten-month old baby.
+When Ivan Krasko was five, his father, Ivan Bakhvalov, died of alcoholism.
+After losing both of his parents at an early age, he was raised by his grandmother who changed his last name from Bakhvalov to Krasko.
+As a teenager, he survived the Siege of Leningrad during Second World War.
+In 1953, Ivan Krasko graduated from Leningrad Navy College and served as captain of a patrol boat on the river Danube for one year.
+From 1954 to 1956 he studied literature and history at the Leningrad State University.
+From 1957 to 1961 he studied acting at Russian State Institute of Performing Arts, graduating in 1961.

 From 1961 to 1965 he was a member of the troupe at Tovstonogov Bolshoi Drama Theater in Leningrad.
-From 1965 to current he has been a member of the troupe at Komissarzhevskaya Theatre under the leadership of a notable director Ruben Agamirzyan.
-There his stage partners were such actors as Galina Korotkevich, Georgi Korolchuk, Stanislav Landgraf, Mikhail Khrabrov, Yelena Safonova, and Petr Shelokhonov.
+From 1965 until his death he was a member of the troupe at Komissarzhevskaya Theatre where Ivan Krasko played leading and supporting roles under the leadership of a notable director Ruben Agamirzyan and other directors.
+Among his stage partners were such actors as Galina Korotkevich, Georgi Korolchuk, Stanislav Landgraf, Mikhail Khrabrov, Yelena Safonova, and Petr Shelokhonov.

 His son, Andrey Krasko was also a notable Russian actor.

-In 2009, Ivan Krasko co-authored a book of memoirs titled "My Вest Friend Petr Shelokhonov", where he wrote about his best friend Petr Shelokhonov and their partnership on stage, in films, and in life.
+In 2009, Ivan Krasko co-authored a book of memoirs titled My Вest Friend Petr Shelokhonov, in which he wrote about his best friend Petr Shelokhonov and their partnership on stage, in films, and in life.